flatironinstitute/mountainlab/docs/source/installation/mountainlab_installation.rst

 	sudo apt-get update
 	sudo apt-get install qtdeclarative5-dev qt5-default qtbase5-dev qtscript5-dev make g++

+	sudo apt-get install libfftw3-dev
-	sudo apt-get install libfftw3-dev nodejs npm
+	sudo apt-get install nodejs npm
 	sudo apt-get install python3 python3-pip

 	# Note: you may want to use a virtualenv or other system to manage your python packages
 	pip3 install numpy scipy matplotlib pybind11 cppimport

-Otherwise, if you are on a different operating system, use the following links installing the prequisites:
+Otherwise, if you are on a different operating system, use the following links for installing the prequisites:

 * :doc:`Qt5 (version 5.5 or later) <qt5_installation>`
 * :doc:`FFTW <fftw_installation>`